 And now here is the follow up!
 A Lost Life

-There’s lots of great writing on there from local writers that may just inspire you, so why not make a brew and catch up?
+There’s lots of great writing on the Yorkshire Writers Lunch Blog from local writers that may just inspire you, so why not make a brew and catch up?

 Fancy having a go at writing at my local creative workshop?
 Click the link to find out more and read the testimonials.